Can Nursing Homes Be Sued for Negligence?

 How to Take Action When You Suspect Nursing Home Abuse

 When you suspect nursing abuse is taking place, your first step should be to ensure that your loved one is safe.
 Investigating suspected abuse will also be important if you do decide to take action against the abusive party.
-Medical reports, photographic evidence, and testimony from witnesses will all be of use.
+Medical reports, photographic evidence, evidence of negligent hiring, and testimony from witnesses will all be of use.

-A trusted nursing home abuse lawyer will work diligently for the compensation your family member deserves.
+A trusted lawyer will work diligently for the compensation your family member deserves.

-If your family member or loved one has experienced abuse in a nursing home, they deserve to be fairly compensated.
+If your family member or loved one has experienced abuse in a nursing home due to negligent hiring, maliciousness, or any other reason, they deserve to be fairly compensated.
 At The Law Offices of Casey D. Shomo, we defend the rights of victims of nursing home abuse, and we may help you earn a settlement for your losses.

-Call 561-659-6366 or fill out the form below to set up a free consultation with an experienced West Palm Beach nursing home abuse lawyer from our firm.
+Call 561-659-6366 or fill out the form below to set up a free consultation with an experienced lawyer from our firm.